 |Dogs aren’t allowed inside the cafe but welcome at the outdoor seating.
 These two types of dog biscuits are for sale for AU $1.00, US $.75.|

 Even Tom resisted ordering anything.
-With pizza upcoming for dinner, he decided to hold off.
-Now, that I’m avoiding coffee, tea, and iced tea for awhile, ordering water wasn’t appealing.
+Finally, with pizza upcoming for dinner, he decided to hold off.
+Now that I’m avoiding coffee, tea, and iced tea for a while, ordering water wasn’t appealing.

 |Forty Beans has its own painted bicycle advertising the business.
 (Bob is holding the bike).|

-Instead, we focused on the pleasant sounds, smells, and ambiance that certainly explains why customers frequent this popular establishment on a regular basis.
+Instead, we focused on pleasant sounds, smells, and ambiance, which explains why customers frequent this popular establishment regularly.